-- 36. Risk assessment: Risks identified in risk reviews are assessed to understand the materiality of each risk to the achievement of WFP's strategy and defined objectives, and to support the selection of the risk response.
-Risk appetite serves as the basis for assessing and responding to risks.
-For instance, a risk would be considered out of appetite if it poses a serious threat to the achievement of WFP's strategic objectives.
-The assessment of risk takes the existing control environment into account and determines: - ➤ The likelihood (frequency) of the risk occurring.
-When assessing likelihood, consideration is given to the future probability which may be informed by the frequency of occurrence in the past and validated by data gathered about the control environment from risk indicators, incidents and audit/evaluation or management/oversight issues.
-It can range from very unlikely to very likely. - The impact (severity) of the event on WFP's objectives if it occurs.
+- The impact (severity) of the event on WFP's objectives if it occurs.
 The impact scale considers the four risk categories and assesses the impact based on the following: outcome and impact for strategic (including reputational) risks; operational continuity and resilience as well as safety and security for operational risks; legal/regulatory and fraud and corruption aspects for fiduciary risks; and monetary loss/deficit for financial risks.
-Impact scales range from negligible to critical. - Risk prioritization, based on the combined assessment of likelihood and impact and whether the assessed risk is within appetite. - 37.
-Risk mitigation: Risks that are outside of the context-specific appetite will require specific mitigation actions; these are recorded in risk reviews with responsibilities assigned for implementation and followed up against agreed target dates.
+Impact scales range from negligible to critical. - Risk prioritization, based on the combined assessment of likelihood and impact and whether the assessed risk is within appetite. - 35.37.Risk mitigation: Risks that are outside of the context-specific appetite will require specific mitigation actions; these are recorded in risk reviews with responsibilities assigned for implementation and followed up against agreed target dates.
 Accountability for completion of actions rests with country, regional or functional directors who own the risk review.
 For certain risks, there may be no suitable action, in which case the appropriate director must determine whether the risk can be avoided altogether or if it can be accepted.
 For risks within appetite, actions are not required, but directors may choose to pursue a greater degree of risk provided it furthers the achievement of WFP objectives.
-WFP's responses to risk are summarized below:21 - > Avoid An activity may be terminated if it is out of appetite and deemed too risky.
-Choosing avoidance suggests management has not been able to identify a response that would reduce the risk to an acceptable level of severity. - ➤ Reduce Mitigating action is taken to reduce the likelihood and/or potential impact of the risk to bring the risk within appetite.
-This typically involves implementation of controls, and for material risks may also require organizational or process changes. - > Share - Mitigating action is taken to reduce the likelihood and/or potential impact of the risk by sharing elements of the risk.
+WFP's responses to risk are summarized below:22 - Avoid An activity may be terminated if it is out of appetite and deemed too risky.
+Choosing avoidance suggests management has not been able to identify a response that would reduce the risk to an acceptable level of severity. - Reduce Mitigating action is taken to reduce the likelihood and/or potential impact of the risk to bring the risk within appetite.
+This typically involves implementation of controls, and for material risks may also require organizational or process changes. - Share Mitigating action is taken to reduce the likelihood and/or potential impact of the risk by sharing elements of the risk.
 Outsourcing to third-party specialists or service providers, for instance, may share execution and implementation risks (but not fully the reputational impacts).
 Similarly, the financial impact of some risks may be mitigated by insurance. - Accept Risk is accepted without the need for any further mitigating measures.
 This applies when risk is within appetite, but sometimes also when a risk is out of appetite but there is no feasible mitigation.
-Acceptance of risks that are out of appetite requires
+Acceptance of risks that are out of appetite requires appropriate director level approval and for material risks is escalated to one or more members of the Executive ManagementLeadership Group.23 - Pursue Provided a risk is within appetite, or there is a clearly agreed path to meet appetite, an increased level of risk may be pursued to achieve strategic objectives and/or improve performance.
+A decision by a director to increase risk where it is already out of appetite will be escalated to the Executive Managementone or more members of the Leadership Group.

-21 Previously, WFP responded to risk in four ways; Accept, Control, Avoid, Transfer.
+22 Previously, WFP responded to risk in four ways; Accept, Control, Avoid, Transfer.
 To align this Policy to the updated 2017 COSO ERM Framework guidance, WFP has adopted the five risk responses noted within the guidance.